ryssbowh/craft-activity/README.md

 - Drafts aren't managed at the moment as provisional drafts cannot be ignored which creates lots of useless logs.
 May implement this in the future.
 - Hard delete events can't be ignored
 - Widgets changes can't be tracked
+- User specific permissions can't be tracked, there's no event for it in Craft
 - Each individual fields config isn't tracked
 - Tags aren't tracked, seems useless since there's no tag management utility in Craft
 - Elements moved activity is ignored by default